meteor/galaxy-docs/source/dns.md

 Now we are ready to start the setup to make your root domain to redirect automatically to your subdomain.
 Go to [S3](https://s3.console.aws.amazon.com/s3/home) Dashboard.
 Click on `Create bucket`, fill your bucket name with your root domain (mycompany.com), uncheck `Block all public access`, check `I acknowledge that the current settings might result in this bucket and the objects within becoming public.` and click on `Create bucket`.

-Access your newly created bucket (mycompany.com) and go to `Properties` tab, click on `Static website hosting` box, check `Redirect requests` in the field `Target bucket or domain` fill your subdomain (`www.mycompany.com` or `app.mycompany.com`) and fill protocol as `https`, click on `Save`.
+Access your newly created bucket (mycompany.com) and go to `Properties` tab, scroll down to `Static website hosting` section, click on `Edit`.
+Enable it and check the `Hosting type` as `Redirect requests for an object` in the field `Host name` fill your subdomain (`www.mycompany.com` or `app.mycompany.com`) and select the protocol `https`, click on `Save`.

-Now you need to return to [Route 53](https://console.aws.amazon.com/route53/home) create or change a record set type `A` for `mycompany.com` and select `Yes` for `Alias` and select your bucket on `Alias Target`, it will be under `S3 website endpoints` category.
+Now you need to return to [Route 53](https://console.aws.amazon.com/route53/home) create or change a record set type `A` for `mycompany.com` and toggle the `Alias` to enable it and select `Alias to S3 website endpoint` in the options, choose the `region` of your bucket and then select your bucket.
+Click in `Create records`.
 Ready, now your root domain will redirect to your subdomain.

 <h2 id="free-subdomain">Included *.meteorapp.com</h2>